 - Demonstrate affection and caring to your child through appropriate forms of verbal and physical interaction

-- Maximize opportunities for appropriate and positive behavior for your child through the program and activities
+- Maximise opportunities for appropriate and positive behaviour for your child through the program and activities

 - Give verbal direction and redirection as the main means of guidance and discipline

-- Recognize and label your child’s feelings in situations which may be difficult for him/her
+- Recognise and label your child’s feelings in situations which may be difficult for him/her

 - Supervise your child at all times